Another Visitor

 Personally, i have no problem with either, but then I dont keep livestock or horses.

-Anyone who runs horses or cattle in fields that have fox dens or badger sets within their boundaries without taking the precaution of putting a small fence around them, walking the field to check for hazards or any open area before riding out is being very irresponsible, just like the silly person opposite me who put her horse out in a rented field in the village without walking it and checking the fences, had to have the horse destroyed within 24hrs. because there was a roll of barbed wire left over from a previous user in a corner of the field which the horse got tangled with and broke a leg in the resultant panic.
+Anyone who runs horses or cattle in fields that have fox dens or badger sets within their boundaries without taking the precaution of putting a small fence around them, walking the field to check for hazards or any open area before riding out is being very irresponsible, just like the idiot opposite me who put her horse out in a rented field in the village without walking it and checking the fences, had to have the horse destroyed within 24hrs. because there was a roll of barbed wire left over from a previous user in a corner of the field which the horse got tangled with and broke a leg in the resultant panic.

 Mind you there is a paddock currently grazing two horses and a pony with several clumps of Ragwort in it 500mtrs. down the road from me, so I guess my Fathers constant ranting about such precautions must have been over the top.